Plymouth and the South West

 Construction

-In the construction trade, asbestos was used in many different materials.
-This included ceiling tiles, floor tiles, Artex, corrugated roof sheets, and lagging for insulating pipework and boilers.
+In the construction trade, asbestos was commonly used in ceiling tiles, floor tiles, Artex, corrugated roof sheets, and lagging for insulating pipework and boilers.
+Workers across different trades, including joiners, carpenters, plumbers, and painters, faced exposure risks both on and off-site.
+These occupations are commonly held by those diagnosed with mesothelioma and asbestos-related lung cancer in this region.

-Our personal injury experts are specialists in securing asbestos and mesothelioma compensation in Plymouth and the South West.
+Our personal injury experts are specialists in securing compensation for asbestos and mesothelioma exposure in the southwest.

 Leigh Day in Plymouth: